-Cladding is not common but is used on dormer cheeks, sometimes as a single large piece of slate.
-Where it is coursed and lies against a roof slope, it is good practice to match the gauging and margins to the roof slates (see figure 38).
+Cladding is not common but is used on dormer cheeks sometimes as a single large piece of slate.
+Where it is coursed and lies against a roof slope it is good practice to match the gauging and margins to the roof slates (Figure 53).